AGgup8/obsidian-dentistry/prosthodontics/Resin-Bonded Bridges.md

 6. Position bridge and remove excess cement
 7. Apply Oxyguard and keep in place for 4 minutes

+ Cementing the RBB restoration 'high' on the abutment tooth does not increase the risk of abutment teeth proclining or the restoration debonding.
+It has the advantages of reducing tooth preparation, maximising connector height, maximising occlusal coverage and avoiding contact on the pontic.

 ## Failure
 * Pontic is involved in guidance during mandibular excursive movements.